 According to the Petroleum Law, the State reserves the right to participate in Petroleum Operations involving any person and may participate at any stage, according to the contractually agreed terms and conditions.
 Such State participation is made through ENH and any investor interested in exploring Mozambican oil resources must associate with ENH.
-No indication is given as to what such stake should be, but we note that in the recent 5th Licensing Round, the ENH stake was indicated as 10%.
+No indication is given as to what such stake should be; however, taking into account the projects currently on course, it can vary from 5% to 20%.